dotnet/docs/docs/csharp/language-reference/operators/patterns.md

 ## Declaration and type patterns

 You use the declaration and type patterns to check if the runtime type of an expression is compatible with the given type.
-In case of the declaration pattern, you can also declare a new local variable.
+With the declaration pattern, you can also declare a new local variable.
 That variable is assigned a converted expression result when a pattern matches an expression.

-Beginning with C# 7.0, *declaration pattern* `T v` matches expression `E` when the result of `E` is non-null and any of the following conditions is true:
+Beginning with C# 7.0, *declaration pattern* `T v` matches expression `E` when the result of `E` is non-null and any of the following conditions are true:

 - The runtime type of `E` is `T`.